marousis/motospeed_ck104/README.md

 Multimedia Keys are working without FN

-Actual F keys are working with Shift
+Actual F keys are working with Shift key (Shift+F)

 Just add the path to your mail client and your calculator, but even if you don't everything else works as expected.